 Functional autonomy means the possibility of conceiving a field of knowledge that develops, not as a consequence of external pressure and recommendations from other fields endowed with a consolidated theoretical structure, but as a result of internal regulations of the field of knowledge itself, in such a way that the theory of that field is limited by the concepts, hypotheses and methodologies of the field itself and not by theories of other fields.
 Functional autonomy is not equivalent to the defense of absolute independence, it is compatible with a fruitful interdisciplinary relationship and with the defense of the principle of dependence between disciplines.
-Each of these disciplines is a discipline, because it uses the forms of knowledge; and it is autonomous, because it creates its own conceptual field and its proofs.
+Each of these disciplines is a discipline, because it uses the forms of knowledge appropriate to the best explanation and understanding of the objectual complexity of its field of knowledge; and it is autonomous, because it creates its own conceptual field and its proofs.
 Their concepts arise from the specific study of the field they analyze and the relationships they discover establish which propositions are significant in each discipline.
 When autonomy is functional, there is not incompatibility with the existence of dependency relationships between disciplines.